U.S. Route 82 in Mississippi: History

 US 82 was first requested by MDOT in part as a route that extended from Texarkana, Arkansas to Columbus.
 Their request was approved on July 1, 1931 after a similar request was made from AHTD processed a similar request.
 Eventually, in June 1934, an expansion to Tuscaloosa was approved and completed in the same year.
 The length of US 82 began shortening sometime just before 1939, mainly within cities.
 The length of the highway in the state was shortened even further by 1942.

-Future

-Construction is now underway on a U.S. 82 bypass around Greenville.
-The new road will commence at the Greenville Bridge and terminate at the current US 82 near Leland, creating a half-loop freeway around South Greenville.
-Cloverleaf interchanges are presently being built at the freeway's junctions with MS 454 and MS 1.
-The bypass is scheduled for completion in fall 2025.
-This new bypass will be the southern terminus for the planned freeway connector to Interstate 69, which is also under construction through the northern Mississippi Delta.
+A new bypass around Greenville was constructed.
+The new road commences at the Greenville Bridge and terminates at the previously-existing US 82 near Leland, creating a half-loop freeway around South Greenville.
+Diamond interchanges were built at the freeway's junctions with MS 454 and MS 1.
+The bypass was scheduled for completion in fall 2025.
+It opened to traffic on August 27, 2025.